xxing9703/PAVE/README.md

 Please refer to the PAVE workflow documentation for the details of each function.
 UPDATE: the gui version of pave is available: https://github.com/xxing9703/PAVE2.0

+If you use PAVE in a scientific publication, we would appreciate citations: https://pubs.acs.org/doi/10.1021/acs.analchem.8b03132